 Openness.
 It seems important that the two monetary circuits are not completely separate.
-In other words it is important that, at any given moment, the complementary currency may be accepted in payment by the issuer.
-If the issuer is the local administration it should accept that taxes be payable in complementary currency.
-If the issuer is a private business (as it is in the Sardex case), it should stand ready to sell its own products (goods or services) in exchange for complementary currency.
+In other words it is important that, at any given moment, the complementary currency may be accepted in

 Redemption guaranteed.
 The possibility of redeeming the complementary currency should always be assured.
 In order to circulate, money must be accepted with confidence.